 - Bluish lips or face

 - *This list is not all inclusive.
-Please consult your medical provider for any
+Please consult your medical provider for any new symptoms

-- Practice Hand washing
+- Practice hand washing.

 - Wash hands frequently for at least 20 seconds.